 Translate Your React App with PTC

-Translate JSON files in React apps with AI
+Translate React with AI

 Get context-aware translations in minutes